jjgiesey/Sneedville_Milli-microcontroller/README.md

 ###### Ruggeduino - modifications & testing
 *********************************************************************************************************************************

-  Arduino Software IDE can be used to verify, compile, and upload the code to an Arduino or Ruggeduino, and is found here:
+  Arduino Software IDE can be used to verify, compile, and upload the code to an Arduino or Ruggeduino.
+Find it here:
   <br>
   https://www.arduino.cc/en/Main/Software
   <br>